1st SS Panzer Division Leibstandarte SS Adolf Hitler: Invasion of Yugoslavia and Greece

 After the conclusion of the Western campaign on 22 June 1940, the LSSAH spent six months in Metz (Moselle).
 It was expanded to brigade size (6,500 men).
 A 'Flak battalion' and a StuG Batterie were among the units added to the LSSAH.
 A new flag was presented by Heinrich Himmler in September 1940.
 During the later months of 1940, the regiment trained in amphibious assaults on the Moselle River in preparation for Operation Seelöwe, the invasion of England.
 After the Luftwaffe's failure in the Battle of Britain and the cancellation of the planned invasion, the LSSAH was shifted to Bulgaria in February 1941 in preparation for Operation Marita, part of the planned invasion of Greece and Yugoslavia.

-The operation was launched on 6 April 1941 by aerial bombings of central-southern Yugoslavia, specially over Belgrade causing enormous destructions and thousands of victims and wounded.
-After the LSSAH entered on 12 April into the Yugoslavian capital, then to follow the route of the 9.Panzer-Division, part of General der Panzertruppe Georg Stumme's XL Panzer Corps.
+The operation was launched on 6 April 1941 by aerial bombings of central-southern Yugoslavia, especially over Belgrade, causing enormous destruction and thousands of victims and wounded.
+After the LSSAH entered on 12 April into the Yugoslavian capital, then to follow the route of the 9.
+Panzer-Division, part of General der Panzertruppe Georg Stumme's XL Panzer Corps.
 The LSSAH crossed the border near Bitola and was soon deep in Greek territory.

 The LSSAH captured Vevi on 10 April.
 SS-Sturmbannführer Kurt Meyer's reinforced Aufklärungs-Abteilung (reconnaissance battalion), LSSAH was tasked with clearing resistance from the Kleisoura Pass south-west of Vevi and driving through to the Kastoria area to cut off retreating Greek and British Commonwealth forces.
 Despite stiff resistance, Meyer's unit captured the pass.